tonikelope/coronapoker/docs/BOTS.md

 > Hard-won rule: a finding that is *technically* a bug is not necessarily worth
 > "fixing".
 The loose, fixed-strength preflop calls that make EASY/MEDIUM feel
-> like fish are the *engine* of their character — tightening them measured worse
+> like fish are the *engine* of their character.
+Tightening them measured worse
 > even though it looked cleaner.
 Always measure the product, not the code.

 ---